suchsoak/Keyboard-function-in-C/README.md

 > Change the function of a keyboard key to perform the function you want.

-The script is under development, it will be for both linux and windows users.

 > **If you don't garen use the keyboard use for exemplo fn+f2**